tidepool-org/development/README.md

 # Initial Setup

 It's easy to get up and running quickly as long as you know a bit about your computer and your way around a terminal window.

+**WINDOWS USERS:** Currently, our local development environment only works natively in MacOS and Linux environments.
+To run within Windows, we recommend you set up and run within a Linux VM via a virtualization tool such as VirtualBox or VMWare.
+We hope to natively support Windows in an upcoming iteration.

 ## Install Docker